STOmics/cs-benchmark/README.md

 -t is the image type (ss/he/dapi/mif)
 -g is the GPU index (True/False or num)
 #### Segmentation evaluation
-- Ensure that the images in the gt folder have filenames with "**_mask**" and the images in the algorithm output mask folder have filenames with "**_img**", with only this difference in their names.
+- Ensure that the images in the gt folder have filenames with "**-mask**" and the images in the algorithm output mask folder have filenames with "**-img**", with only this difference in their names.

 - Modify the parameters in the following command and input it into the command line:
 ```